rahulaga/cloud-native-workshop/README.md

 - Create a `bootstrap.properties`, just as with the other modules, but name this one `reservation-client`.
 - Create a `CommandLineRunner` that uses the `DiscoveryClient` to look up other services programmatically

-**EXTRA CREDIT**: Install [Consul](http://Consul.io) and replace Eureka with Consul.
-You could use `./bin/consul.sh`, but prepare yourself for some confusion around host resolution if you're running Docker inside a Vagrant VM.

 ## 5. Edge Services: API gateways (circuit breakers, client-side load balancing)
 > Edge services sit as intermediaries between the clients (smart phones, HTML5 applications, etc) and the service.
 An edge service is a logical place to insert any client-specific requirements (security, API translation, protocol translation) and keep the mid-tier services free of this burdensome logic (as well as free from associated redeploys!)